Sign Up for a Free Account

 Overview

 Myositis is one of the complications of viral infections.
 Viral myositis is an illness characterized by muscle weakness and pain associated with elevated muscle enzyme levels and laboratory evidence of viral infection, ideally supported by detection of viral presence in the muscle.
-Both viruses and retroviruses are well-known pathogens that can be associated with an inflammatory myopathy.
+Both viruses and retroviruses are well-known pathogens that can be associated with inflammatory myopathy.
 Viral myositis results from direct infection of muscle or the ensuing inflammatory response.
 The treatment of viral myositis overlaps with the treatment of the initial infection.
 Certain infectious agents have been associated with “idiopathic” chronic inflammatory myopathies and might shed light on pathogenesis and offer practical treatment strategies.
 This became especially important in the 1990s when HIV and other retroviruses as well as hepatitis C virus were investigated for their role in polymyositis and inclusion body myositis.
 In this article, the author discusses the clinical manifestations, pathogenesis, and diagnoses of viral and retroviral myositis.

 Key points